 Rejected asylum seekers who are to return to their country of origin must participate in education and activation activities on the same level as registered asylum seekers if they co-operate with the police on voluntary return to their country of origin.
-If they do not co-operate with the police on voluntary return they only retain the right to take part in internal activation activities and education.
+If they do not co-operate with the police on voluntary return they only retain the right to take part in internal activation activities and are not able to take part in Danish language education.